SoftwareAG/c8y-docs/content/device-integration/mqtt-service-bundle/implementation.md

 #### Topic limit {#topic-limit}

-MQTT Service has the ability to limit the total number of topics that a single tenant can create, current default is no limit.
+MQTT Service has the ability to limit the total number of topics that a single tenant can create.
+The current default is no limit.
-When creation of new topic, via implicit creation via client publishing message or subscribing to non-existent topic, would breach the topic limit the delivery of the packet is prevented.
+When the creation of a new topic, either by creating it via the client publishing a message or subscribing to a non-existent topic, would breach the topic limit the delivery of the packet is prevented.

+The different MQTT protocols provide the following feedback.

+MQTT 5 clients:

-In the case of MQTT 5 clients have access to reason code and reason string describing the failure when using QoS 1 via acknowledgements, reason code being QUOTA_EXCEEDED: 0x97.
+* Have access to the reason code and reason string describing the failure when using QoS 1 with acknowledgements, reason code being `QUOTA_EXCEEDED: 0x97`.

-In the case of MQTT 3.1 and 3.1.1 clients only have access to reason code describing the failure when using QoS 1 via acknowledgements and only for SUBSCRIBE packets, where the reason code is 0x80.
+MQTT 3.1 and 3.1.1 clients:

+* Clients only have access to the reason code describing the failure when using QoS 1 with acknowledgements and only for the SUBSCRIBE packets, where the reason code is `0x80`.
-For PUBLISH packets, client will be disconnected with no further information as per the MQTT specification.
+* For the PUBLISH packets, the client will be disconnected with no further information as per the MQTT specification.

 {{< c8y-admon-info >}}
-Work to enable an error topic so that information regarding topic limit failures can be accessible to MQTT 3 client is underway.
+Work to enable an error topic so that information regarding topic limit failures can be accessible to MQTT 3 clients is underway.
 {{< /c8y-admon-info >}}

 #### Topic cleanup {#topic-cleanup}

-MQTT Service will automatically remove topics which are no longer in use, topics are recognized as inactive when there are no subscriptions and internal publisher to the topic is closed.
-The publisher is responsible for publishing modified MQTT Service messages to the correct topic and these live within a cache, where the publisher expires after one hour.
+The MQTT service will automatically remove topics which are no longer active.
+Topics are recognized as inactive when there are no subscriptions and the internal publisher to the topic is closed.
+The publisher is responsible for publishing the modified MQTT service messages to the correct topic.
+The publishers live within a cache, where the publisher expires after one hour.
 Due to this it can take up to an hour after removing all subscriptions from a topic for it to be automatically deleted.

 ### Payload {#payload}